alesegdia/ragman/README.md

 gem install gosu
 ```

+You can try with other versions of Ruby and tell me if it works.

 Features
 ====
 * AI platform for Pacman game
 * Pacman and ghosts included
-* Original rules respected (for ghosts, Pacman just dies and game is reset)
+* Original rules respected (for ghosts, Pacman just dies and game is restarted)
 * Clean and easy-to-use interface for coding AI
 * Pathfinding included using NavigationMap interface
 * EDITOR INCLUDED!